-In a Month Meant to Celebrate Black History, Some on the Right Are Trying to Erase It
+In a Month Meant to Celebrate Black History, Some Are Trying to Erase It

 This Black History Month we celebrate the contributions of Black artists, scientists, writers, makers, and leaders.